TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/90Contribute/10Template/Index.md

 Watch this video to follow along with the steps below.

+## {Task name}

 >  **Scope check time**
 >
 > Don't start writing until you have a clear scope.
 >
 > If you're unsure about the goal, the audience, or the prerequisites — go back and fix it now.
-Writing the task section without a solid scope will lead to frustration when you’re deep in > the details.
+Writing the task section without a solid scope will lead to frustration when you’re deep
->
+> in the details.

-## {Task name}

 {Optional explanatory text}